facebook

 Would Jesus unfriend them on Facebook?
 What a silly fruitless question… maybe.

-But, this got me thinking about Facebook.
+But this got me thinking about Facebook.
 My Facebook wall in particular.
-My Facebook friends know that I post on all sorts of things art, politics, religion, family, funny nonsense, etc. It is similar to this blog but more rapid-fire.
+My Facebook friends know that I post on all sorts of things- art, politics, religion, family, funny nonsense, etc. It is similar to this website but more rapid-fire.
 I look at so many Facebook walls where they are just sounding chambers of people who agree with each other.
 That isn’t my wall at all.
 I have friends who disagree with me religiously who are very comfortable posting.
 I have quite a few people who disagree with me politically who are comfortable posting, at times they even seem eager.
 This can lead to a lot of really interesting discussions.
 The discussions can also be frustrating.
-But, what I appreciate about it is that my assumptions are always challenged.
+But what I appreciate about this environment is that my assumptions are always challenged.
 I don’t want to live in a sounding chamber where everyone I interact with agrees with me.
 Disagreement is important.

 Jesus on computer